Skip to content

 Habit 1: They Promote More Than They Create

-This is probably the single biggest differentiator.
+This is the single biggest differentiator.
 Average creators spend 80% of their time on content and 20% on promotion.
-Successful creators flip that — or at minimum bring it to 50/50.
+Successful creators bring it to at least 50/50.

 The bottleneck for most creators is visibility, not talent.
-You can have the best content on the platform and earn nothing if only 50 people know you exist.
+You can have exceptional content and earn nothing if 50 people know you exist.

-- Engagement with potential subscribers in comments and DMs on social media
+• Engagement with potential subscribers in comments and DMs on social platforms

-- Monthly: test at least one new promotion strategy or channel
+• Monthly: test at least one new promotion channel

-The ones who win on promotion go deep before they go wide — mastering one platform before expanding to others.
-If promotion feels like your weakest area, that’s good news — it means the path to improvement is clear and actionable.
+The ones who win go deep before they go wide — mastering one platform completely before expanding to others.
+If promotion feels like your weakest area, that’s good news.
+It means the path to improvement is clear.

 Habit 2: They Engage Authentically in DMs

-The creators earning the most per subscriber are the ones who make fans feel like they have a real relationship.
-Not a transactional interaction.
+The creators earning the most per subscriber make fans feel like they have a real relationship — not a transactional interaction.
+Not a performance.
 A relationship.

-This doesn’t mean being available 24/7 or performing emotions you don’t feel.
+This doesn’t mean being available at 3 AM or performing emotions you don’t feel.
 It means:

-- Being real — subscribers can distinguish authentic engagement from mass-templated responses
+• Being real — subscribers can distinguish authentic engagement from templated responses

-High-engagement Aruna creators earn 3-5x more per subscriber.
+High-engagement Aruna creators earn 3-5x more per subscriber than low-engagement creators with similar subscriber counts.
 A creator with 200 subscribers and genuine engagement can out-earn a creator with 500 subscribers and minimal engagement.
 The math is unambiguous.

 Habit 3: They Post Consistently (Not Perfectly)

 Consistency beats perfection.
-That is not an opinion — it’s what the data shows across hundreds of creators.
+That’s not a motivational quote — it’s what the data shows across hundreds of creators.

 A creator who posts good content every day will always out-earn a creator who posts perfect content once a week.
 Your subscribers are paying monthly.
 They expect regular delivery.